kaminoweb/DisableWPLazyLoad/kaminoweb-disable-lazyload/README.txt

 == Screenshots ==

-1. At this time this is a drop-in plugin.
-There is no screen shot.
+1. There is no screen shot at this time.

 == Frequently Asked Questions ==